styly-dev/STYLY-XR-Rig/README.md

 # STYLY-XR-Rig

-STYLY-XR-Rig is intended to help creators and STYLY developers to make experiences on multi platforms including Vision Pro.
+STYLY-XR-Rig is intended to help developers to make XR experiences on multiple platforms.

-This XR Rig is currently used only in [STYLY for Vision Pro](https://apps.apple.com/us/app/styly-for-vision-pro/id6475184828) (not in other STYLY App for other HMDs)

 # How to add STYLY-XR-Rig